jevakallio/jest-clean-console-reporter/README.md

 npm install --save-dev jest-clean-console-reporter
 ```

-You'll also need Jest 25 or later.
+You'll also need Jest 25.1 or later installed in your project.

-Configure:
+### Configuration

 ```js
 // List known warnings you want to group or suppress.
 See docs below.